 That's not what most people are taking these days.

 Some people do experience drowsiness and even more people mistake "calm" for being tired.

 If you're in an amped-up state (from stimulants like caffeine, stress, etc), CBD can have a calming effect.

 Technically, CBD is not a sedative.

-It doesn't work like most sleep aids in the body which pump certain pathways that make you feel sleep.
+It doesn't work like most sleep aids in the body which pump certain pathways that make you feel sleepy (see CBD and GABA).